 You can view or download our Pupil Premium allocation and find out how this has been used at our school.
 Please follow the link below.

-This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
+The Government provides primary schools with additional sport funding.
+This funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
 The sport funding can only be spent on sport and PE provision in schools.
 To this effect we at St Mary Magdalen’s R.C.
 School will direct sport premium funding towards resources, activities, staffing etc. to support the above rationale.

 You can view or download our Sports Premium allocation and find out how this has been used at our school.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.